'Some kind of terrible dream' for Ukrainian women refugees

 “Of course it’s hard to travel with a child, but I explained to her that we’re going on vacation and that we’ll definitely come home one day when the war is over,” Shulga said.

-She didn’t know what would come next after arriving in Hungary from Ukraine’s capital, Kyiv, but believed the experience was making her stronger.
-“I feel like I’m responsible for my child, so it was easier for me to take this step and leave, because if I had not had a child, I probably would not have dared to go into the unknown,” she said, as her little girl tugged at the hem of her coat.
+She didn’t know what would come next after arriving in Hungary from Ukraine’s capital, Kyiv, but believed the experience would make her stronger.
+“I feel like I’m responsible for my child, so it was easier for me to take this step and leave,” she said, as her little girl tugged at the hem of her coat.

-Nataliya Grigoriyovna Levchinka, a refugee from Donetsk in eastern Ukraine, felt much the same.
+Nataliya Grigoriyovna Levchinka, from Donetsk in eastern Ukraine, felt much the same.

 “I’m generally in some kind of a terrible dream which keeps going on,” the retired teacher said.
 “I would be in some kind of abstraction if it wasn’t for my daughter.
 I wouldn’t be able to come to my senses.”

-A decree by Ukraine’s government that prohibits men aged 18 to 60 from leaving the country means that most of those fleeing Ukraine are women and children.
-The policy is meant to encourage men to sign up to fight against Russia’s invasion or to keep them available for conscription into the armed forces.
+A decree by Ukraine’s government that prohibits men aged 18 to 60 from leaving the country means that most of those fleeing are women and children, though the U.N. doesn't have exact numbers on gender.
+Ukraine's policy is meant to encourage men to sign up to fight against Russia’s invasion or to keep them available for military conscription.

-That has led to heartbreaking scenes of separation, and growing worry as some encircled, battered parts of Ukraine slip out of reach.
+That has led to heartbreaking scenes of separation, along with growing worry as some encircled, battered parts of Ukraine slip out of reach.

+Ukrainian President Volodymyr Zelenskyy spoke of International Women's Day in a video address: “Ukrainians, we usually celebrate this holiday, the holiday of spring.
+We congratulate our women, our daughters, wives, mothers.
+Usually.
+But not today.
+Today I cannot say the traditional words.
+I just can’t congratulate you.
+I can’t, when there are so many deaths.
+When there is so much grief, when there is so much suffering.
+When the war continues."

+Women normally receive flowers and chocolates and kisses and speeches.
+But this time, sugary messages were tinged with sorrow or pleas for peace.

 In a refugee camp in Moldova, Elena Shapoval apologized for her tears.
 She doesn’t hide them from her two children, one 4 and one 8, while recalling their journey from Odesa.
 The younger one doesn’t understand what’s happening, Shapoval said.
 The older one tries to calm her, saying, ‘Mom, everything will be all right.’”